 As discussed, when it comes to combinations, the order of the events does not matter.

-Say we have a lottery of 50 numbers with 6 winning numbers.
+Suppose a lottery of 50 numbers has six winning numbers.

-We can use the following formula to calculate the number of different combinations possible:
+The following formula is used to calculate the number of different combinations possible:

 C(n,r) = n!/( r! x (n-r)! )